 Bich Dong Pagoda is part of a larger area inside the Trang An Scenic Landscape Complex in Ninh Binh listed as a UNESCO World Heritage site because of the natural elements and the rich history of the temples.
-What makes Bich Dong Pagoda very special is that it is one of the many mountain pagodas build inside caves.
+What makes Bich Dong Pagoda very special is that it is one of the many mountain pagodas built inside caves.
 If you are in Ninh Binh, you should set aside enough time to visit these temples to enjoy both the green forests around the temple and the architecture and history of the land.
 (Photo by © Jean-Paul Navarro via Flickr)

 History of Bich Dong Pagoda